greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_OPERATOR_FAMILY.html.md

 :   The name \(optionally schema-qualified\) of an operator associated with the operator family.

 op\_type
 :   In an `OPERATOR` clause, the operand data type\(s\) of the operator, or `NONE` to signify a left-unary or right-unary operator.
 Unlike the comparable syntax in `CREATE OPERATOR CLASS`, the operand data types must always be specified.
-In an `ADD FUNCTION` clause, the operand data type\(s\) the function is intended to support, if different from the input data type\(s\) of the function.
-For B-tree comparison functions it is not necessary to specify op\_type since the function's input data type\(s\) are always the correct ones to use.
+:   In an `ADD FUNCTION` clause, the operand data type\(s\) the function is intended to support, if different from the input data type\(s\) of the function.
+For B-tree comparison functions and hash functions it is not necessary to specify op\_type since the function's input data type\(s\) are always the correct ones to use.
 For B-tree sort support functions and all functions in GiST, SP-GiST, and GIN operator classes, it is necessary to specify the operand data type\(s\) the function is to be used with.
+:   In a `DROP FUNCTION` clause, the operand data type\(s\) the function is intended to support must be specified.

 sort\_family\_name
 :   The name \(optionally schema-qualified\) of an existing `btree` operator family that describes the sort ordering associated with an ordering operator.